jicongfan/jicongfan.github.io/_pages/about.md

 * Privacy and fairness in machine learning
 * Non-smooth optimization
 * Anomaly/novelty/fault detection
-* Process monitoring and fault diagnosis
 * Machine learning for bioinformatics and healthcare
-* EEG and fMRI signal processing

 See the examples on the "Research" page.